ghc/ghc/docs/users_guide/phases.rst

     :type: dynamic
     :category: linking

-    Link the program with the "threaded" version of the runtime system.
+    Link the program with the “threaded” version of the runtime system.
+    This is the default.
-    The threaded runtime system is so-called because it manages multiple OS threads, as opposed to the default runtime system which is purely single-threaded.
+    The threaded runtime system is so-called because it manages multiple OS threads, as opposed to the non-threaded runtime.
+To use the non-threaded runtime is desirable, use :ghc-flag:`-non-threaded`.

     Note that you do *not* need ``-threaded`` in order to use concurrency; the single-threaded runtime supports concurrency